 Sir Walter Scott

-Make your way up the volcanic rock to visit Edinburgh Castle.
-Get your admission tickets in advance as they have timed entry and they sell out.
 Don't miss the One o'clock gun.
-Pop into the tiny St. Margaret's chapel, which is the oldest surviving building in Edinburgh.
+Get in line into the tiny St. Margaret's chapel, which is the oldest surviving building in Edinburgh.
 While you're at it, wait in line to see The Honours of Scotland, the oldest crown jewels in Britain.
-Peek over the ledge to see the old pet cemetery.
+Peek over the ledge of the castle walls to see the old pet cemetery.

 If it's August, come back at night for the magnificent Royal Military Tattoo!
 It's usually the highlight of my trip.
 Bagpipers and fireworks!